rxaviers/react-globalize-webpack-plugin/README.md

 For now, please read [Globalize Webpack Plugin][] documentation.
 Usage is very similar, but with one more attribute:

-* `extractMessages`: writes new default messages for all supported locales under the `messages` filepath specified.
+* `writeMessages`: writes new default messages for all supported locales under the `messages` filepath specified.

-`extractMessages` requires `messages` to be set.
+`writeMessages` requires `messages` to be set.

 Also, see [react-globalize][] and [Globalize][].